Characterizing generalized derivatives of set-valued maps: Extending the tangential and normal approaches: A second characterization: Limits of graphical derivatives

 \subsection{A generalized inner semicontinuity condition}

 Before we move on to the next subsection for a second characterization of generalized derivatives $H:X\rightrightarrows Y$ such that $S:X\rightrightarrows Y$ is pseudo strictly $H$-differentiable at $(\bar{x},\bar{y})$, we propose a generalized notion of lower semicontinuity to simplify the results in Subsection \ref{sub:second-char}.
+Only Definition \ref{def:gen-isc} will be important for discussions beyond this subsection, but the rest of this subsection provides motivation and insights of Definition \ref{def:gen-isc}.